Welcome to Historical Interpretations

 Bibliography & Paper Conservation

-My exposure to general collections conservation goes back over 45 years.
-I have had opportunities to return many books to service during that time.
-In recent years, I have had opportunities to delve more into the realm of special collections conservation.
-There are several bibliographic fields, some of them being of little relevance to late-18th-century through early-20th-century research, such as paleography and codicology, however, I still find myself drawn to the broader field.
-My proclivity for rabbit holes also brings my interest to the printing side of bibliographic studies.
+My exposure to general collections conservation goes back over 45 years, and I have had the opportunity to return many books to service during that time.
+In recent years, I have had opportunities to delve more deeply into the realm of special collections conservation.
+My personal collection has several books in need of attention, some in the general collections category, and some in special collections, which will be the topic of posts and articles to come as time permits.

 Exhibits